Agriculture in India

 (ii) The cold arid region is spread over Ladakh in J & K. The rainfall varies from 0.2 - 4cm.
 The agricultural season in the region is limited to about five months a year due to high aridity and low temperature.

-In the hot arid zones the hot climate and shortage of water hampers agriculture.
-Only some drought resistant varieties of crops can be grown through cautious and scientific management of scarce groundwater.
+In the hot arid zones, the hot climate and shortage of water hamper agriculture.
+Only some drought-resistant varieties of crops can be grown through cautious and scientific management of scarce groundwater.
 Fruits like ber and pomegranate and fuelwood trees like acacia can be grown here.
-However animal husbandry involving sheep, goat, camel is best suited for this region.
+However, animal husbandry involving sheep, goats, camels is best suited for this region.

-In the cold arid region the problem is same.
-Some cereals, oilseeds and fodder crops which mature in a short period and withstand severe cold can be cultivated.
+In the cold arid region, the problem is the same.
+Some cereals, oilseeds, and fodder crops that mature in a short period and withstand severe cold can be cultivated.
 Yak and pashmina goats can be best reared in these regions.